reviewboard/reviewboard/docs/manual/admin/configuration/repositories/sos.rst

 You will need to complete these steps for each SOS project you want set up in Review Board.

-To get started, :ref:`add a repository <adding-repositories>` and then select :guilabel:`Cliosoft SOS` from the :guilabel:`Repository type` field.
+To get started:

+1. :ref:`Add a repository <adding-repositories>`

+2. Choose :guilabel:`Repository type -> Cliosoft SOS`.

 .. _repository-scm-sos-fields: